Non-stop flights to Seoul (ICN)

 Flights from Nepal to Seoul

 Kathmandu is the only city in Nepal with direct flights to Seoul.
-From Kathmandu, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).
-This route is recently announced though, and not operational yet.
-It will start in January 2021.
+From Kathmandu, direct flights are offered by Korean Air (SkyTeam).

 Flights from Netherlands to Seoul